Apple just bought a barrier-shattering Sundance film for a record-breaking sum. Now what?

 Across social media this week, thousands of virtual attendees who’d seen the film shared how it both made them cry and gave them hope.

-The film could also serve as a reminder of how much Hollywood sweeps aside deafness and even counteract the problem — after 92 years of Oscar ceremonies, only one deaf person, Matlin, has ever taken home a statuette.
+The film could also serve as a reminder of how much Hollywood sweeps aside deafness and even counteracts the problem — after 92 years of Oscar ceremonies, only one deaf person, Matlin, has ever taken home a statuette.

-“I just hope that this becomes a part of the inclusion conversation same way so many other disenfranchises groups have become a part of that conversation," Heder said.
-“There is room for new stories set in the disability world."
+“I just hope that this becomes a part of the inclusion conversation, the same way so many other disenfranchised groups have become a part of that conversation,” Heder said.
+“There is room for new stories set in the disability world.”

-Matlin put it directly.
-"I think we need to hire more deaf actors,” she said.
+Matlin put it directly: “I think we need to hire more deaf actors,” she said.
 “Simple as that.”

 It is not the only responsibility “CODA” will bear.